 Screening for Rothbarts Foot (RFS) - Level of Confidence (LC) for Presence of Rothbarts Foot

-1 of the 4 tests Positive - 65% Level of Confidence
+1 of the 3 Positive - 65% Level of Confidence

-2 of the 4 tests Positive - 75% Level of Confidence
+2 of the 3 Positive - 75% Level of Confidence

-3 of the 4 tests Positive - 85% Level of Confidence
+3 of the 3 Positive - 85% Level of Confidence

-4 of the 4 tests Positive - 95% Level of Confidence
+Measuring PMS Positive - 99% Level of Confidence

 In 2002, I published a paper in the Journal of Bodywork and Movement Therapies describing a previously unrecognized embryological foot structure, the Primus Metatarsus Supinatus foot (aka Rothbarts Foot).
 I linked the etiology of this embryological foot structure to the incomplete torsional development of the talar head, referred to as talar supinatus (See Animation below).

 Website Revised and Dr. Rothbart's Publications Added July 4 , 2019

 Knees Straight - Feet Straight - plantar surface perpendicular to leg

 Knees Bent - Feet Pronated

 The red arrow on the left points to the retention of supinatus in the talar head.